Moonlight63/grav-plugin-users-page-ownership/README.md

 # Grav Users Admin Managment Plugin

 ok, so I saw that someone released a "users plugin" not too long ago.
-Im uploading this one anyway because I had been working on iy for a while.
+Im uploading this one anyway because I had been working on it for a while.
 I could have uploaded it months ago, but I took a hiatus on programming, so I didn't bother to upload knowing that I wouldn't be back to it for a while.
 If someone ever wanted to take over this one, go for it.

 ## Basic rundown: